op-developer/op-api-javascript-sdk/README.md

         }
     }

-You can set headers to client instance.
+You can set request options to client instance.

     const client = SDK.Client(options)